getify/foi-lang/Foi-Guide.md

 ### Function Currying

-Function definitions can optionally be curried:
+In addition to the `/\` operator discussed in [Currying Arguments](#currying-arguments) for currying existing function values, function definitions themselves can optionally be curried:

 ```java
 defn add(x)(y) ^x + y;